-2020 high school graduates create free farmers market to help those impacted by racial injustices
+Appleton Community Catalyst group begins mission with free farmers market

-APPLETON, Wis.
-(WBAY) -- A new organization in Appleton is working to make a difference with a free farmer's market.
+A new organization in Appleton is working to make a difference - starting with a free farmer's market.

 It's being put on by the Appleton Community Catalyst at Houdini Plaza.

-Their goal is to draw attention to injustices in the community, and to help those who are impacted.
+Their goal is to draw attention to racial injustices in the community, and to help those who are impacted.

-Starting at 7 a.m., people were able to donate items to the market, and then starting at 3 p.m., those in need were able to come and receive the free groceries.
+Beginning at 7 a.m., people were able to donate items to the market, then starting at 3 p.m. those in need were able to come and receive the free groceries.

+In total, 327 pounds of produce and 1,181 items were donated to the free farmers market.

 "The sheer amount of people that have come out today with truck fulls of food to support our organization is incredible," said co-organizer Isabella DeVine.